saibaba/monad_monoid/NOTES.md

 * Naturality follows from parametricity: https://bartoszmilewski.com/2014/09/22/parametricity-money-for-nothing-and-theorems-for-free/
 * Function is a functor: https://eli.thegreenplace.net/2018/haskell-functions-as-functors-applicatives-and-monads/#id7
 * An example of transformation that is not natural: https://math.stackexchange.com/questions/2772832/non-natural-transformation-example.
 A sample code is in trans_not_natural.cpp.
+* An extended example of transformation that is not natural: trans_not_natural2.cpp.